peterjohnmanuel/Feedreader/README.md

 ### Test : Feed Content Changed.

-* Check if the body element exists.
-* Check if the feed class exists.
-* Check if the initial feed object and the new feed object are the same.
+* Check that feed object are not the same.

 ## Test suite: CSS Links check